 Visit the pyramids only if you’re actually keen on seeing them.
 If you’re more interested in knowing the history of Egypt, go to Luxor and Aswan.
 That’s where the magic is!

-From Hurghada Egypt to the Cairo Museum
+Visiting the Cairo Museum

 This is something you should not miss.
 It packs all the history in Egypt, and if you have a great guide like we had, you will leave with enormous information.